Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Numerical Analysis of Modular ABI

 The accuracy of the cut posterior, and the approximate predictive in \eqref{eq:approxpred}, depends in large measure{\ on the informativeness of the chosen summary statistics.
-As such, we} propose a set of summary statistics associated with each source of information based on previous research, namely, \cite{martin2019auxiliary} and \cite{frazier2019approximate}, in which ABC was used to estimate a\ stochastic volatility model based on spot information, and \cite {ait2021implied}, in which summary statistics are used in implementing a GMM approach to\ option pricing.
-Table \ref{tab:sumstat} describes the summary statistics that are constructed from each of the three data sources, and which are use to conduct inference about the \citet{heston1993closed} model employed in our empirical analysis.
+As such, we} propose a set of summary statistics associated with each source of information based on previous research, namely, \cite{martin2019auxiliary} and \cite {frazier2019approximate}, in which ABC was used to estimate a\ stochastic volatility model based on spot information, and \cite{ait2021implied}, in which summary statistics were used in implementing a generalized method of moment (GMM) approach to\ option pricing.

-The summary statistics from the daily spot returns, $\mathcal{S}(\mathbf{r} _{1:T})$, include the first four moments of the return distribution, and the score statistic of an approximating `auxiliary' GARCH model that captures the dynamics of the conditional returns distribution, in the spirit of \citet{martin2019auxiliary}.
-For the high-frequency measure, we utilize only the measure of volatility defined in (\ref{eq:BV}), thus defining $HF_{t}=BV_{t}$.
+The summary statistics from the daily spot returns, $\mathcal{S}(\mathbf{r}_{1:T})$, include the first four moments of the return distribution, and the score statistic of an approximating `auxiliary' generalized autoregressive conditional heteroskedastic (GARCH) model that captures the dynamics of the conditional returns distribution, in the spirit of \citet{martin2019auxiliary}.
+For the high-frequency measure, we utilize the bipower variation measure as defined in \eqref{eq:BV}, thus defining $HF_{t}=BV_{t}$.
 The summary statistics, $\mathcal{S}(\mathbf{HF}_{1:T})$, comprise the first four moments and the first-order autocorrelation of the volatility measure.
-Since bipower variation is a consistent measure of integrated volatility, its associated summaries are informative about the parameters associated with the latent volatility process.
-Note that this definition of $HF_{t}$, and the associated set of summary statistics, may need to be modified if inference were to be conducted for alternative SV models.
-For example, for models that include jump components, additional high-frequency measures related to jumps would need to be incorporated.
+Since bipower variation is a consistent measure of integrated volatility, its associated summaries are informative about the parameters associated with the latent volatility process.\spacingset{1.0}\footnote{ Note that this definition of $HF_{t}$, and the associated set of summary statistics, may need to be modified if inference were to be conducted for alternative SV models, most notably those that contain random price or volatility jumps.} \spacingset{1.8}